- 1. Can I subscribe to more than one broadband service?

 If your SIM card(s) was purchased on or before 28 Jun 2015, please click here to view the General Enquiry.

-- 1. How can I purchase a Roaming Data SIM Card service plan?
+- 1. How can I purchase a Roaming Data SIM Card#?

 - 2. Can non-HKBN customers also purchase a Roaming Data SIM Card?

-- Under normal circumstances, the Roaming Data SIM Card will be delivered to your registered correspondence address 5 working days after the order has been confirmed.
+- Under normal circumstances (if you have opted for mail delivery), the Roaming Data SIM Card will be delivered to your registered correspondence address 5 working days after the order has been confirmed.
 However, if you still haven't received your Roaming Data SIM Card 10 working days after the order was confirmed, please login to "My Account" at the HKBN webpage www.hkbn.net/MyAccount or use the My Account App to check if your correspondence address is correct.
 If you have further enquiries, please call our Customer Service Hotline 128100 or email us at firstname.lastname@example.org.

 - 1. How do I use my Roaming Data SIM Card?